Be a Student Heroes Leader

 - Setting up volunteer group sign in sheet

 - Answering any questions the group volunteers have before they begin their volunteer shift

 Prior to their volunteer shift, the students will participate in the "staff huddle" where Houston Food Bank Staff reviews the day's schedule and "who does what" prior to the day beginning.
 In addition, students will debrief with the Volunteer Engagement staff person to discuss their results for the day, what worked and any needed feedback.

-Please download and complete the Student Hero Summer 2016 Information Packet.
+Please complete the Student Hero Fall 2016 Information Packet.

 Applications must be submitted by August 3, 2016 at 3:00 p.m. for the Fall 2016 Program.